kylehakala/home-assistant.io/source/_integrations/roomba.markdown

     - Within the list of `regions`, record each of the values:
         - `region_id`
         - `type` (this will be either `rid` for Rooms, or `zid` for Clean Zones)
-7. Enter the respective values in the parameters area (along the `start` command and chosen vacuum Entity) for the `vacuum.send_command` action.
+7. Enter the respective values in the parameters area (along with the `start` command and chosen vacuum entity) for the `vacuum.send_command` action.
     - This action can be used in any of the standard methods provided by Home Assistant, including Scripts, Automations, or testing using the Actions menu in the Developer tools pages.
 8. Disable debug logging for the Roomba integration.
 9. You may also cancel your cleaning job that was started to retrieve the values.